vatdut8994/Crystal-Mark-I/README.md

 Crystal.exe for Windows

 A GPU will be required for faster performance.
 It will still work if you do not have CPU but just with a bit of latency.

+If you have any questions regarding anything on this repository then feel free to contact me on the following platforms:

+Snapchat: vatsal_dutt

+SMS: (252) 698-8665

+Email: vatdut8994@gmail.com

+I am not on any other social media platform.